mgimond/tukeyedar/README.md

 <!-- badges: end -->

 The `tukeyedar` package houses data exploration tools.
-Many functions are inspired by work published by Tukey (1977), D. C. Hoaglin and Tukey (1983) and Velleman and Hoaglin (1981).
+Many functions are inspired by work published by Tukey (1977), Hoaglin (1983), Velleman and Hoaglin (1981), and Cleveland (1993).
 Note that this package is in beta mode, so use at your own discretion.

 ## Installation